Skip to main content

 Even though there isn’t a cure for glaucoma, your sight can still be preserved, and vision loss can be prevented or even slowed if the symptoms are found early enough.
 You should tell your doctor if you are at higher risk of glaucoma to make sure a complete eye exam is administered.
 During this exam, the ophthalmologist will check your eye pressure, inspect drainage angles, check for optic nerve damage, and test blindspots in your vision.

 Most treatment plans consist of eye drops and frequent visits to your ophthalmologist.
 The eye drops are medicated to reduce eye pressure and relieve strain on the optic nerve.
 Other treatment plans include laser surgery to treat the disease.
-In these cases, the surgery helps to correct the drainage angle so that fluid can flow out more efficiently.
+In these cases, the surgery helps correct the drainage angle so fluid can flow out more efficiently.
 When the pressure is relieved, so is potential damage to the optic nerve.

 These treatments can bring back any amount of vision that has already been lost, but they can prevent further sight deterioration.
 The sooner that symptoms are identified, the sooner treatment can begin.

-Eyes of Lubbock know how vital your vision is to you.
+Eyes of Lubbock know how strong your vision is to you.
 Glaucoma is a silent sight killer, and it’s essential to be diagnosed before it affects your ability to perform everyday tasks.
 If you are worried about the possibility of glaucoma affecting you, call Eyes of Lubbock today to get a complete eye exam scheduled today!